Ecclesiastical Architects & Surveyors Association

 a) The President or Vice-President, or in their absence, a General Committee Member elected for the purpose, shall preside as Chairman at all Meetings of the General Committee and at General Meetings of the Association.

-b) All Members, Retired Members, Honorary Members, Honorary Life Members, Associates and Correspondents shall have the right to attend all General Meetings but only Members and Retired Members may vote.
+Members, Student Members, Honorary Members, and Church Support Officer Members shall have the right to attend all General Meetings but only Full Members, Retired Members and Life Members may vote.

 c) Voting shall be by a show of hands or ballot as ordered by the Chairman and decision shall be by a simple majority.
 In the event of an equality of votes, the Chairman of the Meeting shall exercise a casting vote at that meeting, except as reserved elsewhere in these Rules.